misawa2048/OpenTSS/README.md

 # OpenTSS
 + **OpenTSS** is a tiny but useful thread-like system for Arduino.
-+ If delay(ms) in the task is longer than task span, the callback may not come around correctry.
++ If delay(ms) in the task is longer than task interval, the callback may not come around correctry.

 **Sample:**
 ```